Soul flight: Theoretical background

 In 1951, Mircea Eliade's historical study of different manifestations of shamanism across the globe, titled Shamanism: Archaic Techniques of Ecstasy, was published in France.
-He pointed out that shamanism wasn't just practiced in Siberia and Eurasia, but could be found in cultures all across the world.
+He pointed out that shamanism was not just practiced in Siberia and Eurasia, but could be found in cultures all across the world.
 According to Eliade, the core principle of shamanism is the application of techniques of ecstasy which enable people to interact with the spiritual world on behalf of the community.

 There are three ways of becoming a shaman: by spontaneous vocation (i.e. the "call" of "election), by hereditary transmission, or by personal quest.
 A shaman is only recognized after he received two kinds of teaching: ecstatic (e.g. dreams, trances, visions) and traditional (e.g. shamanic techniques, names, and functions of the spirits, mythology, and genealogy of the clan, secret language).
 The former teaching is conveyed by the spirits while the latter lesson is given by the elder shamans.
 Together, both teachings constitute initiation.

 Selection for the role of a shaman may be derived from a crisis, an illness, or an episode of insanity; all of which are interpreted as experiencing personal death.
-This initiation crisis usually involves an experience of suffering which is followed by death and dismemberment (i.e. descent into the underworld), an ascend unto the upper world and interactions with other souls and spirits along these both ways (cf. dying-and-rising deity).
+This initiation crisis usually involves an experience of suffering which is followed by death and dismemberment (i.e. descent into the underworld), an ascent unto the upper world and interactions with other souls and spirits along these both ways (cf. dying-and-rising deity).
 The cross-culturally recurrent mytheme of death-dismemberment-rebirth reflect the death of one identity and the birth of another one.
 Overcoming these experiences leads the shaman towards a new level of identity, and this transforming experience is symbolized as the flight of his or her soul.

 A shaman's soul-flying abilities presuppose a sacred cosmology, or a world-view that encompasses a sacred or ultimate reality that is structured in what has been called an archetypically, three-storied cosmology.
 It entails the earth in the middle or the everyday world of non-ordinary reality.
 The upper world is supposed to be the abode of benevolent spirits and heavenly scenes, while the underworld consists of ancestral and malignant spirits as well as dark and gloomy places.